Addingham: Prehistory and early settlement

-There is evidence of civilisation around Addingham as far back as the late Mesolithic, Neolithic and early Bronze Ages, as indicated by the remains of early man in the form of flint tools on Rombald's Moor, which may date back to around 11,000 BC.
-The first 'fixed' artefacts are the 'cup and ring' marked stones, several of which can be found on top of Addingham Moor and Ilkley Moor to the east, which are thought to date back to the late Neolithic or early Bronze Age, around 1800 BC.
+There is evidence of activity around Addingham dating to the late Mesolithic, Neolithic and early Bronze Age periods, in the form of flint tools found on Rombald's Moor, which may date to around 11,000 BC.
+Several cup-and-ring-marked stones, thought to date from the late Neolithic or early Bronze Age (around 1800 BC), survive on Addingham Moor and Ilkley Moor to the east.

-The first evidence of settlements come from the Iron Age – evidence of major tree clearance dating back to 700 BC has been found, as well as quern-stones on Addingham Moorside, which were shaped like small straw beehives and have hence been named 'beehive querns'.
-While a settlement on the Moorside has never been found, remains of an Iron Age settlement have been found on Addingham Low Moor, today known as Round Dikes.
-It has been suggested that Round Dikes, along with similar nearby sites Woofa Bank and Nesfield Scar, were summer encampments of the Romans.
-Little evidence truly remains of the 350 years of Roman occupation, save for the Roman road towards Skipton (now Moor Lane) which, up until the 1800s, was still the primary route between the two settlements.
+The earliest evidence of settlement dates to the Iron Age: major tree clearance around 700 BC has been identified, along with beehive-shaped quern-stones on Addingham Moorside.
+While no settlement has been found on the Moorside itself, the remains of an Iron Age settlement, known as Round Dikes, survive on Addingham Low Moor.
+It has been suggested that Round Dikes, together with the nearby sites of Woofa Bank and Nesfield Scar, served as summer encampments during the Roman period.
+Little else survives from the Roman occupation beyond the course of the Roman road towards Skipton, now Moor Lane, which remained the principal route between the two settlements until the 19th century.

-It is thought that the Craven area, including what now constitutes Addingham, was settled by Anglo-Saxons around 612 AD following the defeat of the local Celtic tribe.
-Addingham is considered to be one of the earlier Anglo-Saxon settlements because of the ending – inghaem.
-It is likely that the village was an early Christian centre: Ecgfrith of Northumbria presented the lands in this area to St. Wilfrid in 678 AD, while a letter describing events taking place in 867 AD describes Archbishop Wulfhere of York residing in Addingham during the conflict between the Angles and Danes, which suggests there was already a church and a hall in the village – most likely at the site of St Peter's Church – in the 9th century AD.
+The Craven area, including the site of Addingham, is thought to have been settled by Anglo-Saxons around 612 AD, following the defeat of the local Celtic population.
+The -ingham place-name element suggests Addingham was among the earlier Anglo-Saxon settlements in the area.
+Ecgfrith of Northumbria granted land in the area to St Wilfrid in 678 AD, and a ninth-century account describing Archbishop Wulfhere of York taking refuge in Addingham in 867 AD, during conflict between the Angles and Danes, implies the presence of a church and hall in the village by that date, probably on the site of St Peter's Church.

 Middle Ages

-The Domesday Book in 1086 places the village in the region of Burghshire and refers to the village as "Ediham".
-The Lord in 1066 was Earl Edwin of Bolton Abbey ("Bodeltone"), who was Lord of several other surrounding settlements ranging as far west as Skipton, Hellifield and Anley, and may have given his name to the village.
+The Domesday Book of 1086 places the village within the hundred of Burghshire and records it as "Ediham".
+Its lord in 1066 was Earl Edwin of Bolton Abbey ("Bodeltone"), who also held several neighbouring settlements as far west as Skipton, Hellifield and Anley, and may have given his name to the village.

-The weir of a medieval corn mill that is located near modern-day High Mill has been dated back to 1315, and is one of the oldest medieval structures in the village.
-Despite this, the main occupation in the 1370s, when poll tax was levied, was agriculture, iron smelting and blacksmithing.
+A fulling mill, used in textile finishing, is recorded from the 14th century on or near the site of the present High Mill on the River Wharfe; the weir associated with a mill on the site has been dated to 1315, making it among the oldest surviving structures in the village.
+Despite this early evidence of textile activity, poll tax records from the 1370s indicate that agriculture, iron smelting and blacksmithing remained the principal occupations.